talhanuhuymaz/talhanuhuymaz/README.md

 Hi 🙌🏻 I'm Talha Nuh
 ================================
-IT student at Yeditepe University
+Computer Science student at Yeditepe University
 -----------------------------
 I'm interested in mobile app and game development.
 I'm an information systems student, so I'm improving myself in programming languages such as C++, Python, Html & Css, etc.
  * 🌍  I'm based in Istanbul